jarvis-001/ghanshyam_shell/README.md

 how to use -
-Open terminal in folder and compile all the files using the following command - gcc acmsh.c linkedlist.c linkedlist.h utilities.h utilities.c ./a.out
+Open terminal in folder and compile all the files using the following command - gcc acmsh.c linkedlist.c linkedlist.h utilities.h utilities.c history.c history.h./a.out

 Now your shell is ready to go